Pandemic drives broadest economic collapse in 150 years: World Bank

 Economists have been struggling to measure the impact of the crisis they have likened to a global natural disaster, but the sheer size of the impact across so many sectors and countries has made it hard to calculate, and made predictions about any recovery highly uncertain.

 Under the worst-case scenario, the global recession could mean a contraction of eight percent, according to the report.
-But Pazarbasioglu cautioned that, "Given this uncertainty, further downgrades to the outlook are very likely."
+But Pazarbasioglu cautioned: “Given this uncertainty, further downgrades to the outlook are very likely.”

 Although China is nearly alone in seeing modest growth this year, the depth of the slowdown in the world´s second-largest economy will hinder recovery prospects in developing nations, especially commodity exporters, the World Bank warned.